-Aged Care Financial Monitoring and Business Assistance helps approved residential and home care providers understand and address major financial risks.
-This helps maintain a viable aged care sector that delivers high-quality care to older Australians.
+Aged Care Financial Monitoring and Business Assistance helps approved residential providers understand and address major financial risks.
+We are committed to working with providers to deliver safe, sustainable and high-quality residential care for senior Australians.

 This grant provided funding for aged care service providers in regional, rural and remote areas to help improve infrastructure.
 Grants of up to $500,000 per aged care service were available.
 This grant is now closed for applications.
 Find out the common reasons why applications were not successful.

 In the 2021–22 Budget the Australian Government committed to align regulation to improve quality and safety for participants and consumers and remove unnecessary duplication of obligations for service providers and workers to work more seamlessly across different types of care.